 How much does it cost to get into Zion National Park?

 The pass for a private vehicle and its passengers costs $30 and is valid for 7 consecutive days.
-If you plan to visit more than 1 National Park, the America the Beautiful Pass is the best way to save money on park fees.
+If you plan to visit more than 1 National Park, the America the Beautiful Pass is the best way to save money for most visitors.

 What are the best things to do in Zion National Park?

 There’s no shortage of activities for all interests and age groups in the park.
 Some of the Zion National Park hikes are even world famous!
-In the 2nd post of this Zion National Park series, I’ll detail more specifically many of the activities listed below.
-Here’s a sampling to get your ideas flowing!
+The 2nd post in my Zion National Park Series highlights 8 Spectacular Things to Do at Zion National Park!